jnhwkim/MulLowBiVQA/README.md

 This current code can get **65.07** on Open-Ended and **68.89** on Multiple-Choice on **test-standard** split for the [VQA dataset](http://visualqa.org).
 For an ensemble model, **66.89** and **70.29**, resepectively.

-~~For now, the model definition is available.
-We're polishing messy codes and confirming the whole steps to reproduce paper results seamlessly.
-Stay tuned for upcoming updates!~~ Updated!

 ### Dependencies

 * [rnn](https://github.com/Element-Research/rnn)